 Group members are encouraged to attend all sessions, but missing one session is fine.
 This series has limited capacity and therefore attendance is important.
 To illustrate, we use all sessions to foster community and build an open space for sharing.

-SC Writes for Young Adult Cancer Survivors (YACS) is a 4-part program series.
-We will meet starting on September 5th, 2023.
+SC Writes for Young Adult Cancer Survivors (YACS) is a 4-part program series that will meet on Tuesdays from 1:30-3:00pm EST. We will meet starting on Tuesday, November 7th.

 Upcoming Program Dates: